Missing soccer star may be alive aboard plane's life raft, police say

 LONDON — Police searching for missing soccer star Emiliano Sala said Wednesday they were focusing on the possibility that the plane carrying the Premier League player landed on water in the English Channel and he made it onto a life raft.

-"Our search area is prioritized on the life raft option," Guernsey Police said on Twitter.
+"Our search area is prioritized on the life raft option," police on the island of Guernsey said on Twitter early Wednesday.

+The force later announced that 280 square miles had been searched during a five-hour period ending at 1:30 p.m. local time (8:30 a.m.
+ET), but added that no sign of Sala or the plane had been found.

 The light aircraft that Sala was aboard disappeared from radar Monday night off the coast of Guernsey as it made the journey from Nantes, France.